ATTPC/daqdoc/source/setup.rst

 The DAQ software has to be compiled before it can be used.
 It's easiest to do this on the control computer and then copy it to the Mac Minis.

-In addition to a compiler, the packages needed to compile the software:
+In addition to a compiler, these packages are needed to compile the software:

 	- gsoap
 	- gsoap-devel